Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Numerical calculation of the vortex profile

 The stationary equation of motion is

 This equation was solved for the Ansatz \eqref{eq:vortex-ansatz} using the imaginary-time method described in Ref.~\citep{levrouw2025pra}.
-This leads to the profiles shown in Fig \ref{fig:order-parameter-profile-T0} (at temperature zero).
-We can see that as the imbalance increases, the superfluid core widens, as was discussed in the main text.
+For this, a box of size $150\xi$ was used with a pixel size of $0.02\xi$.
+This leads to the profiles shown in Fig \ref{fig:order-parameter-profile-T0}a (at temperature zero).
+Also shown is (the magnitude of) the superfluid current density, which is given by